United Seychelles

 United Seychelles is a political party in Seychelles.
 It publishes a newspaper called The People.
-It was known as the Seychelles People's Progressive Front (Front Progressiste du Peuple Seychellois), (Seychellois Creole: Fron Progresis Pep Sesel) from 1978/9 to June 2009, when it changed its name to the People's Party (Seychellois Creole: Parti Lepep, PL).
+It was known as the Seychelles People's Progressive Front (Front Progressiste du Peuple Seychellois, Seychellois Creole: Fron Progresis Pep Sesel) from 1978/9 to June 2009, when it changed its name to the People's Party (Seychellois Creole: Parti Lepep, PL).
 The party changed its name again in November 2018, from the People's Party to United Seychelles.

 The party was founded in 1964 by France-Albert René, under the name Seychelles People's United Party, and it was led by him from its inception.
 The party was the ruling party from 1977 to 2020 and was the sole legal party in the country from 1979 to 1991 (this period is referred to retrospectively as the "Second Republic").
 The party is led by a Central Executive Committee.

 Leading members of the party over the years have been René, James Michel (formerly the chief of staff of the armed forces, information minister, finance minister and vice-president from 1996 to 2004; he was the President of Seychelles from 2004 to 2016), Guy Sinon, Jacques Hodoul (a former foreign minister who was regarded as the party's chief ideologue), Joseph Belmont (former Vice-president of Seychelles), and Maxime Ferrari (a former René loyalist who later supported the opposition and wrote an autobiography).

 Former Vice-president of Seychelles Vincent Meriton has been the leader of the party since June 2017 (party president).
 He is the third president of the party since its creation in 1964.
 Meriton was preceded by former President of Seychelles James Michel.
-During the era of one-party rule, the party was funded by dues paid by its members and from foreign governments including Tanzania, Algeria, Libya and East Germany.